ranyitz/rules-manager/README.md

 2. **Install per package**: Install rules and MCPs for each package individually in their respective directories
 3. **Merge MCP servers**: Write a merged `.cursor/mcp.json` at the repository root containing all MCP servers from every package

-If multiple packages define the same MCP server with different settings, a warning is printed and the configuration from the alphabetically last package is used.

 ### How It Works

 Each directory containing an `aicm.json` file is treated as a separate package with its own configuration.